oscarlai1998/tp/docs/UserGuide.md

 ### Update module information: `update`

-Updates relevant information (module name, MCs and/or grade) for the selected module on the list.
+Updates relevant information (module name, MCs, prerequisites and/or grade) for the selected module on the list.
 The information can be arranged in any order and multiple information can be entered in one command.
 The command is used to make any changes to the module information in case of mistakes or unexpected changes to the module.

-Format:
+**Format:**

 `update <module code> [-n <name>] [-mc <credit>] [-g <grade>] [-p <prerequisite1,prerequisite2,...>]`